ctb/titus-blog/src/webmaking-science-lab-thoughts.rst

 both use cases and *users*, is a lot of work.

-This kind of system would be of immense use in science, where issues around reproducibility gets lots of press, but `remixing
+This kind of system would be of immense use in science, where issues around reproducibility get lots of press, but `remixing
 <http://ivory.idyll.org/blog/research-software-reuse.html>`__ is less
 well appreciated.
 As Deepak Singh argues, `we need to think about programmable data